-You are invited to join a dynamic new professional learning opportunity -- the Boston Educators Collaborative.
-The Collaborative is a set of free teacher-led professional learning courses that will connect you with fellow teachers from district, charter, and Catholic schools throughout the City of Boston.
+You are invited to join a dynamic professional learning opportunity -- the Boston Educators Collaborative.
+The Collaborative is a set of free teacher-led professional learning courses that connect you with fellow teachers from district, charter, and Catholic schools throughout the City of Boston.
 Together, you will share best practices and refine your instructional practice over five weeks.

 What is the Boston Educators Collaborative?

 - Are content/grade band-specific in disseminating best practices